pom421/-Developpeur-Ethereum/Projects/2_Voting-with-tests/Readme.md

     - emit WorkflowStatusChange(WorkflowStatus.ProposalsRegistrationStarted, WorkflowStatus.ProposalsRegistrationEnded);

     - [X] should be able to end registering proposal phase & emit WorkflowStatusChange
-    - [ ] should not be able to end registering proposal phase if not owner => "Ownable: caller is not the owner."
+    - [X] should not be able to end registering proposal phase if not owner => "Ownable: caller is not the owner."
-    - [ ] should not be able to end registering proposal phase if not in start registering proposal phase => "Registering proposals havent started yet"
+    - [X] should not be able to end registering proposal phase if not in start registering proposal phase => "Registering proposals havent started yet"

 - function startVotingSession() external onlyOwner {
     - require(workflowStatus == WorkflowStatus.ProposalsRegistrationEnded, "Registering proposals phase is not finished");

     - emit WorkflowStatusChange(WorkflowStatus.ProposalsRegistrationEnded, WorkflowStatus.VotingSessionStarted);

-    - [ ] should be able to start voting session & emit WorkflowStatusChange event
+    - [X] should be able to start voting session & emit WorkflowStatusChange event
-    - [ ] should not be able to start voting phase if not owner => "Ownable: caller is not the owner."
+    - [X] should not be able to start voting phase if not owner => "Ownable: caller is not the owner."
-    - [ ] should not be able to start voting phase if not in end registering proposal phase => "Registering proposals phase is not finished"
+    - [X] should not be able to start voting phase if not in end registering proposal phase => "Registering proposals phase is not finished"

 - function endVotingSession() external onlyOwner {
     - require(workflowStatus == WorkflowStatus.VotingSessionStarted, "Voting session havent started yet");

     - emit WorkflowStatusChange(WorkflowStatus.VotingSessionStarted, WorkflowStatus.VotingSessionEnded);

-    - [ ] should be able to end voting phase & emit WorkflowStatusChange event
+    - [X] should be able to end voting phase & emit WorkflowStatusChange event
-    - [ ] should not be able to end voting phase if not owner => "Ownable: caller is not the owner."
+    - [X] should not be able to end voting phase if not owner => "Ownable: caller is not the owner."
-    - [ ] should not be able to end voting phase if not in start voting phase => "Ownable: caller is not the owner."
+    - [X] should not be able to end voting phase if not in start voting phase => "Voting session havent started yet"